 - The Starfire Renewable Power Project by Brightnight Power will transform a closed coal mining site into a solar field that will produce over 800 megawatts of power over four phases of construction, representing a \$1 billion infrastructure investment.
 This is enough electricity to power over 500,000 households. - Each phase will produce 250 construction jobs and 5 permanent operations and maintenance jobs.
-BrightNight will partner with local educational centers to provide renewable energy technical training and certifications. - Brightnight also has solar farms planned in Ballard County (scheduled to begin construction in 2025) and Graves County (scheduled to begin operating in 2027), each of which will bring at least 200 MW online.

-The East Kentucky Power Cooperative is planning to add 136 MW of solar capacity across two farms, in Fayette and Marion Counties.
+BrightNight will partner with local educational centers to provide renewable energy technical training and certifications. - Brightnight also has solar farms planned in Ballard County (scheduled to begin construction in 2025) and Graves County (scheduled to begin operating in 2027), each of which will bring at least 200 MW online. - The East Kentucky Power Cooperative is planning to add 136 MW of solar capacity across two farms, in Fayette and Marion Counties.
 This is enough to power 15,550 Kentucky homes.

-Would my energy bills go up?
+Will my energy bills go up?

-The bill eliminates programs and cuts access to key credits that lower the cost of energy.
-If the bill passes in its current form, Energy Innovation estimates that the average Kentucky household will spend nearly \$250 more per year on energy by 2030, and \$860 more by 2035.
+The law eliminates programs and cuts access to key credits that lower the cost of energy.
+Energy Innovation estimates that the average Kentucky household will spend nearly \$250 more per year on energy by 2030, and \$860 more by 2035.